-One of my absolute favorite books from the past couple years (one that I recommended endlessly to anyone who would listen) was Meik Wiking’s The Little Book of Hygge: Danish Secrets to Happy Living.
-A book chock full of ways to make your winters—and your life for that matter—all around lovelier and more cozy.
+One of my absolute favorite books from the past couple years (one that I recommend endlessly to anyone who will listen) is Meik Wiking’s The Little Book of Hygge: Danish Secrets to Happy Living.
+A book chock-full of ways to make your winters—and your life for that matter—all around lovelier and more cozy.
 After reading it I was thoroughly charmed and have been avidly following the author’s writing ever since.
-As CEO of the Happiness Research Institute in Copenhagen, Meik Wiking is one of the leading experts on what makes people happy and why.
-So when I heard about his latest book, The Art of Making Memories: How to Create and Remember Happy Moments; I could not wait to read what he had to say on the subject—for what are our lives made up of, if not memories?
-The Prince of Hygge himself happily (of course) answered my questions; your humble correspondent counts the opportunity to interview him a happy memory indeed!
+As CEO of the Happiness Research Institute in Copenhagen, Meik Wiking is one of the leading experts on what makes people happy— and why.
+When I heard about his latest book, The Art of Making Memories: How to Create and Remember Happy Moments; I could not wait to read what he had to say upon the subject—for what are our lives made up of, if not memories?
+The Prince of Hygge himself happily (of course) answered my questions!
+Your humble correspondent counts the opportunity to interview him a happy memory indeed!

 What was the genesis of this book?
 How did it get started?